-Additionally, students are encouraged to submit a sample of scholarly work or a portfolio of design work.
+- Additionally, students are encourage to submit a sample of scholarly work or a portfolio of design work.

 Applicants should communicate with the doctoral faculty in their desired concentration to identify a good match for them based on their and faculty’s research interests.
 If no Major Professor is identified in advance, the application will be circulated among the doctoral faculty in the desired concentration to identify a Major Professor.